djeada/Linux-Notes/notes/networking.md

 Explanation:

-- `-i eth0`: Choose eth0 as the network interface for packet capture.
+- `-i eth0`: Selects the eth0 network interface for capturing packets.
-- `-w traffic.pcap`: Save the intercepted packets into the traffic.pcap file.
+- `-w traffic.pcap`: Directs tcpdump to write the captured packets to traffic.pcap file.

-Advanced tcpdump options:
+Advanced Options in tcpdump:

+I. Limiting Packet Capture (`-c`)

-`-c`: Designate the packet capture limit.
-For instance, `-c 10` restricts the capture to 10 packets:
+Set a specific number of packets to capture.
+For example, `-c 10` will limit the capture to 10 packets:

 ```bash
 tcpdump -i eth0 -w traffic.pcap -c 10
 ```

+II.
+Setting Snapshot Length (`-s`)

-`-s`: Defines the snapshot length, denoting the maximum byte size for packet capture.
-For instance, -s 100 captures the initial 100 bytes of every packet:
+Defines the maximum amount of each packet to capture, measured in bytes. `-s 100` captures the first 100 bytes of each packet:

 ```bash
 tcpdump -i eth0 -w traffic.pcap -s 100
 ```

-`-f`: Use a packet filter to isolate specific packet types.
-For instance, to exclusively capture HTTP traffic:
+III.
+Using Packet Filters (`-f`)

+Filters capture to specific packet types or criteria.
+For example, capturing only HTTP traffic (typically port 80):

 ```bash
 tcpdump -i eth0 -w traffic.pcap -f "port 80"
 ```

-### Alternative Packet Analysis Tools

-Wireshark: An extensive, GUI-based packet analysis tool with advanced filtering and visualization capabilities.
-ngrep: A grep-like utility for the network layer; it's especially handy for searching specific data patterns within the network traffic.

 ## IP Forwarding

 IP forwarding, sometimes referred to as packet forwarding or routing, facilitates the relay of data packets across different networks.
-This mechanism is pivotal for:

-- Establishing communication between devices sprawled across various networks.
-- Enabling devices to access external networks, including the internet.
-- Activating and Verifying IP Forwarding

 ```
 +-------------+       +------------+       +-------------+